 For more information about prerequisite terminology, see Cloud Office support terminology.

 DMARC enforces SPF and DKIM.
 DMARC is useful only if you have already set up SPF and DKIM records.
-Before creating your DMARC policy, you must first create an SPF record policy, then create a DKIM record, and lastly create a DMARC record policy.
+Before creating your DMARC policy, you must perform the following tasks:

 To set up DMARC the way that works best for your needs, answer these questions:

-Decide whether questionable email should be rejected outright or should be classified as a “soft fail,” which means that the email is further scrutinized or sent to spam.
+Decide whether you want the system to reject a questionable email outright or classify it as a soft fail, which means that the system further scrutinizes the email or sends it to spam.

 Who should receive DMARC reports?

-When the receiving host processes mail that comes from the domain, the host generates reports.
-These reports are sent to the email address specified in the DMARC policy.
+When the receiving host processes mail that comes from the domain, the host generates reports and sends them to the address specified in the DMARC policy.

-Note: If your DNS is not hosted with Rackspace, you need access to your DNS provider to add the DMARC policy.
-If you do not know where your DNS is hosted, see Find DNS host.
+Note: If Rackspace does not host your DNS, you need access to your DNS provider to add the DMARC policy.
+If you do not know who hosts your DNS, see Find DNS host.